Francesco99020/Schedule-Generator/README.md

 # Schedule Generator
- Generates a schedule based on number of employees needed.
+ Generates a schedule based on number of employees needed and the employee distance from the job site.

 # To run Project